Bake Play Smile

 If you've never made Rocky Road before... now is the time!

-• Super Easy - this recipe can be made by absolutely anyone right from young children all the way through to experienced bakers.
-It's so simple and involves no cooking at all.
-If you can melt chocolate in the microwave, you can make rocky road!
+• Super Easy - this recipe can be made by absolutely anyone, from young children all the way to experienced bakers.
+It's so simple and a completely no bake treat.
+If you can melt chocolate in the microwave, you can make Rocky Road!

-• Quick - from start to finish, this recipe takes just 10 minutes to prepare.
+• Quick - from start to finish, this recipe takes just 10 minutes to prepare... the perfect way to satisfy your chocolate cravings.

 • 5 Ingredients - chocolate Rocky Road is made from just 5 ingredients - and you can customise them to make your perfect mix!
 See my suggestions below for ingredient substitutions.